Skip to main content Skip to main navigation Skip to footer content

 1995 – Consultant team reviews University Agricultural Laboratory and develops a University Agricultural Land Use Policy

 1997 – Fresno State Winery becomes nation's first commercially-bonded winery on a college campus (and the first commercial wine that was bottled and sold was a white table wine named for professor emeritus, Dr. Vincent E. Petrucci).
 Winery was built with $10 million in state funds and donations.
+First commercial crush occurs on August 26, and the wine honored Professor Vincent E. Petrucci.

 1997 – Kellogg Foundation funded the California Food and Fiber Futures Project (CF3); led by the UC Davis administration, SAST Dean actively participated with three postsecondary education systems and numerous “stakeholders” to address topics of interest: consumers, farm workers, inner-city populations, food bank managers, growers, processors, distributors and retailers